-Knight was known as horse in India and Arab.
+Knight was known as a horse in India and Arab.
 Since Europeans were familiar with a horse so there was no major change in its name.

 Although the horse gained a rider and finally came to be known as a knight so that it can be related with other chess pieces names: queen, bishop, and king.

 Naming Of Queens

 Before chess reached Europe, Queen was known as ‘Mantri’ or ‘Wazir’ which means king’s advisor.

 But after reaching Europe, as most other chess pieces were named representing the members of the royal court.
 So, the Mantri or Wazir now came to be known as Queen.

 There are actually two reasons for this, firstly in Europe, it was thought that it is very natural to have a queen by the side of the king, and secondly, many ladies became the queen and were popular in those days.

 Naming Of King

 Despite so many changes, the representation of the king remained the same.
 The king in India was known as ‘Rajah‘, in Persia known as ‘Shah‘.
 All that meant the same monarch status.

 Naming Of Pawns

 As per Wikipedia, the name of pawn is derived from the French word ‘paon’ which means foot soldier.
 However in some other languages pawn also represents a farmer.

 So this was all about how all the chess pieces were named.
 Hope you enjoyed reading this post as much I liked sharing this with you.

-Chess is definitely an interesting game and it’s evolution is also very interesting.
+Chess is definitely an interesting game and its evolution is also very interesting.
 And I highly suggest giving it a try if you haven’t already.